Orchestre Les Mangalepa (KE)

 STILL feat Special Guests (IT/UG)

-STILL is a moniker of Simone Trabucchi of Invernomuto and Hundebiss Records - who has previously recorded and performed as Dracula Lewis.
-His new leftfield dancehall release released on PANion 2017.
-Featuring three vocalists, Devon Miles from Nigeria, Freweini from Erythrea and Keidino from Italy.
-For MTN Nyege Nyege, he will be performing.
+STILL is the moniker of Simone Trabucchi of Invernomuto and Hundebiss Records - who has previously recorded and performed as Dracula Lewis.
+His new leftfield dancehall got released on PAN on 2017.
+Featuring singers, vocalist and MCs met during his time in Kampala he will perform an exclusive show at MTN Nyege Nyege.

 Tomoko Sauvage (JP)